Bettvorleger/Dealership-AI/README.md

 - scraper: cronjob executed everyday at 13:35 (GMT+2)
 - database: stateful set
 - mlflow model training: job exceuted on change
+- secrets: with credentials of the database

 Only the frontend and backend are handled by ingress.
+The scraper does not communicate with other pods.
+The database has an internal service on Cluster-IP 10.110.230.89 to communicate with the backend and is deployed as a stateful set with the name postgres-0.
+One can use Aerich to update the database scheme from inside the backend container.

 See the .yaml files for further info on the structure.

 ## Gitlab CI/CD